THE BIOSPHERE VARIATIONS

 I've convinced myself that many different kinds of worlds are possible biospheres; Earth is not the only path.
 The question is, to what extent can I convince you?

 Well, anyway.
-Five world-models.
+Six world-models, and more under construction.
 Enjoy your trips!
 Don't forget to write--particularly if you think of other intriguing biosphere variations.

 SERRANA